Enclave Research

 2011 CloudVisor SOSP Virt VM Deprivileges the Xen VMM into a guest VM, and runs Cloudvisor in host mode.
 Guests are run using nested virtualization; their page tables are stored in the VMM guest's address space, but in read-only mode.
 CloudVisor tracks page ownership and unmaps guest pages from the VMM.
 Cloudvisor interposes on VMEnter, VMExit and VMRead/VMWrite instructions as well as IOMMU faults.
 Disk IO is encrypted transparently.
 Some state is leaked to Xen to support IO.
 Partial

-2012 SMART NDSS Hardware Generic Demonstrates very minimal hardware extensions needed in order to establish a root of trust for an enclave.
+2012 SMART NDSS Hardware Attest Only Demonstrates very minimal hardware extensions needed in order to establish a dynamic root of trust for an enclave.
 Using a challenge-response protocol, a remote verifier can dynamically attest a region of memory.
 The key needed create the response must be stored in a special ROM which is only readable by the SMART ROM code in charge of generating a response.
 Must be paired with other approaches to construct full enclaves.
 Timing

 2013 SecureCore RTAS Virt Multicore Process Runs a safety critical application on a dedicated core with it's own OS to provide availability for safety-critical processes.
 Uses nested paging and a custom hypervisor to provide memory and device isolation and communication.
 Divided